-- Stewart Stardust: Retired sailor and musician, now a hot dog vendor.
+- Stewart Stardust: Retired sailor and musician, now a hot dog vendor and alcoholic.
 Was beaten extensively by his father as a boy.

 - Vivian Stardust: Stewart's wife, who is never seen but stays in her room and screams "GO AWAY" whenever someone opens the door.

 - Danny Stardust: Son of Stewart and Vivian; drug addict and juvenile delinquent.

 - Randi: Danny's girlfriend.